Mark Gordon: Tenure

 Gordon was sworn in on January 7, 2019.

 Amid a November 2020 spike in coronavirus cases, Gordon imposed some restrictions on indoor and outdoor public gatherings.
 He did not implement curfews, temporarily close any businesses or initially impose a statewide mask mandate.
 Gordon and his wife, Jennie Gordon, contracted COVID-19 later in the month.
 In December 2020, Gordon imposed a statewide mask mandate.
 In February 2021, he extended that order until the end of the month.
 On March 8, 2021, he announced that he would lift the mask mandate on March 16.
 On March 16, the mask mandate was lifted.
-As of March 30, Gordon has no plans to reinstate the mask mandate.

 In November 2020, Gordon proposed $500 million in cuts to the Wyoming budget to account for declining revenue from the fossil fuel industry (particularly coal mining), which is crucial to Wyoming's economy.
 On April 2, 2021, he signed a budget passed by the Wyoming legislature that cut $430 million instead of the $500 million Gordon proposed, due to improved budget forecasts for the year of 2021 and supplemental money from the American Rescue Plan Act signed by President Biden.
 The budget Gordon signed decreases the amount cut to the University of Wyoming and the Wyoming Department of Health.

 In 2021, a New York Times investigation revealed that Gordon had been targeted by hard-right conservatives, such as Susan Gore, the heiress to the Gore-Tex fortune.
 Gore funded secret operatives who targeted Gordon.
 Part of this is due to Gordon's investment in renewable energy and policy on climate change, which led to a vote of no confidence by the state party.
 Gordon has embraced wind energy as a part of Wyoming's economic exports, such as the developing Chokecherry and Sierra Madre Wind Energy Project.

 As of 2022, Gordon often polls as one of the nation's most popular governors.

 On March 7, 2024, Gordon banned Delta 8 hemp in Wyoming.

+Relations with the Wyoming Legislature

+Freedom Caucus and the 2025 session

+Gordon's relationship with the Wyoming Legislature became increasingly contentious after the Wyoming Freedom Caucus gained control of the Wyoming House of Representatives following the 2024 elections.
+WyoFile has described the caucus and its allies as far-right Republican lawmakers and described its national sponsor, the State Freedom Caucus Network, as a national right-wing political organization seeking to establish hard-line majorities in state legislatures.

+Before the 2025 session, Gordon said that he would work with the Legislature's new leadership but described Freedom Caucus lawmakers as politically aggressive and focused on finding faults in his administration.
+During the session, he questioned whether caucus members were voting according to their constituents' interests or according to instructions from outside the chamber.
+He said that their legislative record would give Wyoming voters an opportunity to determine whether the caucus had represented them.